tapis-project/tapis-typescript/README.md

 - `cd <your_path>/tapis-typescript`
 - `docker build -t tapis-typescript-environment .`
-- `docker run -it -v .:/src --entrypoint=bash tapis-typescript-environment`
+- `docker run -it -v $(pwd):/src --entrypoint=bash tapis-typescript-environment` (also seen in `run.sh`)
+  - You might need to leave out the volume mount to run npm install due to user permissions.
 - This should mount your host's repo folder to the container's `/src`.
 Meaning all changes in the container should persists on your host.
 - Now you should be able to run npm commands and `./generate.sh` script
-- `./generated.sh pods`

-## Brief words on adding a service
-To add the Pods service, I was able to:
-- Copy `/services/workflows` to `/services/pods` and start changing files within.
-- Add my own `spec.yml`
-- Change `config.json`
-- Run `./generate.sh pods`
+- `./generate.sh pods`
-- Attempt to parse generation errors and configure `post-gen.js` and `transform.js` to fix any problems.
-You can also fix problems at the spec level if it's something else.
-- Generated library should be in `/gen/pods`